droglenc/NCNRS349/modules/CE/Growth_CE1.md

 {:start="9"}
 1. Write the equation for this VBGF with parameters replaced by their estimated values.
 1. Carefully interpret the meaning of each parameter?
-1. How does the estimate of K and t~0~ from fitting this parameterization compare to that from the typical VBGF fit above.
+1. How does the estimate of K and t<sub>0<sub> from fitting this parameterization compare to that from the typical VBGF fit above.
 Explain your observation.
-1. Show how the estimate of &omega; in this parameterization can be computer from parameter estimates in the typical parameterization.
+1. Show how the estimate of &omega; in this parameterization can be calculated from parameter estimates in the typical parameterization.